 This is a 6-night self-drive road trip that gives you the highlights of some of the most stunning and less crowded areas in Western Canada.
-I’ve driven this Western Canada Self-Drive Road trip myself many times, as I live in the area, so I am very familiar with everything on this trip!
-If you didn’t know already, I am a travel agent and would love to help you design your ultimate road trip based on this itinerary!
+I’ve driven this Western Canada Self-Drive Road trip myself many times, as I live in the area, so I am very familiar with places on this trip!

 Day 1: Vancouver – Whistler